Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

-A form of the word 'you' appears 8 times in this product description of a Lenco record player.
+The word 'you' appears 8 times in this product description of a Lenco record player.

 Using the word 'you' in your product descriptions can increase your conversion rate significantly.
 If you are not using this technique yet, give it a try!